gaehlerm/SoftwareEngineering/README.md

 Writing such code at first seems attractive.
 You don't have to redefine the `feed` function for animals eating meat.
 It's already there.
 But saving lines of code is no merit for code quality.
 Stability is.
 And this code here is not stable.
 It is brittle.
 A single typo can create a hard-to-track bug.
 Let's assume you define a method `fed` inside `Sheep` instead of `feed`.
 Then the sheep will most likely be fed with meat.

 In the case above using an abstract base class, this kind of bug is not possible.
-The following code returns an error because `Lion` does not implement the `feed` function.
+The code is much more stable.
+The following code return an error message before executing it because `Lion` does not implement the `feed` function.

 ```py
 from abc import ABC, abstractmethod